Grenosaurus/ML-project/README.md

  - If Windows -> python .\solarEfficiency.py
  - If Linux -> python3 solarEfficiency.py

-Also check that you have the needed datasets.
-Dependencies used by the python program can be found in requirments.txt file.
+Also check that you have the needed datasets and dependencies.
+Packets and libraries used by the ML program can be found in requirments.txt file.

 Programs algorithms can be used for plotting other kind of datasets if wanted.